KSIRAM KPMXFM KPRBFM KRFDFM

 Equal Employment Opportunity Public File Report

-Recruitment Sources: Radio Ads, Word of Mouth, Newspaper Ads, Community College, Website, Facebook, Twitter, Letters to
+Recruitment Sources: Radio Ads, Word of Mouth, Newspaper Ads, Community College, Jobs Website, Facebook, Twitter, Workforce Center, Job Fair

 Total Number of Persons Interviewed: 4

 Number of Interviewees referred by: Newspaper – 2, Radio Ads – 1, Jobs Website (Monster/Indeed) 1

 In an effort to comply with the FCC requirement that radio stations widely disseminate information about job openings and engage in activities that inform citizens of broadcasting jobs and the skills it takes to hold these jobs, we do the following:

 Broadcast live at two County Fairs where we have extensive contact with the public and talk about job opportunities when we have openings and, more often, when members of the public seek us out to learn about broadcasting.
 This also provides the public with the opportunity to observe some of the skills necessary to be in the broadcasting industry.